zizther/fe-docs/css.md

 ### Background Images and Other URLs

-When using a url() value, always use quotes around the actual URL.
+When using a url() value, always use quotes around the actual URL, this helps cases where some characters need to be escaped.

 ```css
 /* Good */